 Have you heard the news?
 For decades it has been nearly impossible to order anything vegan at Wienerschnitzel.
 But this notoriously vegan-unfriendly fast food joint just became the first national chain to offer Field Roast’s vegan stadium hot dogs!
-Currently only available at select locations (starting with California, New Mexico, and Texas), we are hopeful to see them launch vegan hot dogs nationwide soon.
+They’re finally available at ALL locations and we’re so hot-dog happy!

 Way to go, Wienerschnitzel!
 We’ve been waiting way too long and have been hankering for some vegan hot dogs.
 Though we find it pretty frustrating to order vegan at Wienerschnitzel, we do give you kudos for your latest conquest.